 Summertime is all about plaits since there are many ways for you to get creative with braiding, such as wrapping the strands in different shapes or weaving in some accessories.
-Knowing how the endless lists of braided hairstyles might leave you overwhelmed, we are here with a shorter, more selective collection!
+Knowing how the endless lists of braided hairstyles might leave you overwhelmed, but we are here with a shorter, more selective collection!

 Braided Hairstyles for All Occasions